oclipa/csharp-cheat-sheet/README.md

 **Be sure to also read the section on Closures.**

    * ### Delegate:
-      * An older, generic form of Action, Func, Predicate or Event
+      * An older, generic form of Action, Func, Predicate or Event.
+      * In C#, a `delegate` is actually always an instance of `MulticastDelegate`, which extends the `Delegate` base class and provides an additional invocation list.
+      * `Delegate` is actually a legacy class that has never been removed.
+It is rarely used directly, although some methods do still return a `Delegate` instance.
+      * See the section on "Multicast Delegates" for further info.
-      * Nowadays, prefer one of the other forms, which are generally less complex and easier to read.
+      * In any event, nowadays it is generally preferable to use one of the other forms (`Action`, `Func`, etc.), which are generally less complex and easier to read.

 ```cs
 using System;